 In 2015, we published new rules on improving complaints handling, including improvements to how we report and publish complaints.
 As a result of these changes, from April 2017 our biannual complaints publication will change.
 This new, fuller data set will not be comparable to the historic data, but we believe will be more informative for consumers and industry (including figures to put the number of complaints into context in relation to the size of each business), and will provide us with better intelligence.

 Consumer credit complaints data

-This data does not include complaints against firms that are only authorized to carry out consumer credit-related activities.
-We will not be publishing data for these firms until they are authorised and are reporting their complaints data to us after April 2017.
+The aggregate data does not include complaints against firms that are only authorized to carry out consumer credit-related activities.
+We will not be publishing aggregate data for all firms until they are authorised and are reporting their complaints data to us after April 2017.

 Making a complaint